 Executive Board

-Victor Bowker is a sophomore studying Government and pursuing a Citation in Chinese at Harvard College.
+Victor Bowker is a junior studying Government and pursuing a Citation in Chinese at Harvard College.

 Originally from Scituate, Massachusetts, Victor now lives in Quincy House, which is factually proven to be the best house.
 As a low-income Massachusetts resident, Victor is excited to begin working with VITA to help families in need.